-Polls close in France's presidential election
+Macron, Le Pen in final round of France's presidential election: Estimates

 - Polls have closed in France's bitterly divisive presidential election

-- Early projections suggesting who may have made it through to the runoff are expected shortly
+- Early projections suggest Macron and Le Pen have made it through to the second round

 (CNN)Polls have closed in France's bitterly divisive presidential election.
-Early projections suggesting who may have made it through to the runoff are expected shortly.
+Early projections suggest Emmanuel Macron and Marine Le Pen have made it through to the second round runoff.

+According to estimates from CNN affiliate BFMTV and polling company Elabe, centrist newcomer Emmanuel Macron secured 24% of the vote, with National Front leader Marine Le Pen close behind on 21.8%.

-The frontrunners are far-right National Front leader Marine Le Pen, centrist newcomer Emmanuel Macron, scandal-hit conservative François Fillon and far-left wildcard Jean-Luc Mélenchon.
+BFMTV and Elabe suggest scandal-hit conservative François Fillon and far-left wildcard Jean-Luc Mélenchon secured 19.9% and 19.3% of the vote respectively, and have been knocked out of the closely-fought race.

 Sunday's first round contest was held under tight security after a terror attack in Paris Thursday night disrupted the final day of campaigning Friday.